 Every year, the Maine Council on Elder Abuse Prevention asks all elder abuse prevention and intervention advocates to get involved in raising awareness about elder abuse.

 Elder Abuse Prevention Essay Contest

-At a press conference held on World Elder Abuse Awareness Day (June 15), MCEAP and GFWC Maine announced that Katelyn Gendron, a student at Cheverus High School in Cumberland County won first place in the scholarship contest.
-Ms. Gendron received $1,000.00 for the first place prize.
-In addition to the statewide winners, each participating county selected a county winner who was awarded a modest prize.
+At a press conference held on World Elder Abuse Awareness Day (June 15), MCEAP and GFWC Maine announced that Kelsey Wood, a student at Mt.
+Abram Regional High School in Franklin County was the statewide winner in the scholarship contest.
+Ms. Wood received $1,000.00 for the statewide prize.
+In addition to the statewide winner, each participating county selected a county winner who was awarded a modest prize.